 If the merger proceeded, both organisations would have equal Board representation and head offices would be retained in both Toowoomba and Adelaide.

 A detailed and thorough due diligence process is now underway to assess the member benefits.
-If both organisations decide to proceed, the proposal will go to a member vote which would occur in early 2022.
+If both organisations decide to proceed, the proposal will go to a member vote which would occur in the first half of 2022.

 Members of both organisations do not need to do anything at this stage.
 Should the merger proceed to a vote, further information will be provided to them to enable an informed decision with respect to the proposed merger.

 Heritage and People’s Choice will provide further updates as required as the discussions progress.

 Heritage is one of Australia’s oldest and largest customer-owned banks with 320,000 members, 800 employees, $11.9 billion in total assets, and 60 branches and mini branches.

 With a history stretching back to 1875, Heritage now serves members across Australia through its national digital presence, branches and mini branches in Queensland and New South Wales, and national network of mortgage broker partners.